IanLuan/IanLuan/README.md

 # Ian Luan - Software Engineer

-Software engineer who loves to build things and work with both Backend and Frontend development.
+Software engineer who loves to build things and work with both Frontend and Backend development.
 Very interested in scalable and data-driven applications.
-I have experience working with Node.js, .NET, Vue.js, React.js, Django.
+I have experience working with Node.js, React.js, Vue.js .NET, Django.

 👨🏻‍💻 Working as a Backend Developer at Protech Solutions (C#, .NET, SQLServer).\